Ruslan Gabbasov: Biography

 Born on July 18, 1979, in Ishimbay, Bashkortostan.

 Graduated from the History Department of Bashkir State University in 2017.

-In 2011, he began his public activities, joining the liberal-nationalist Bashkir organization "Kuk Bure" ("Heavenly Wolf"), where he was elected deputy head.
+In 2011, Gabbasov began his public activities, joining the liberal-nationalist Bashkir organization "Kuk Bure" ("Heavenly Wolf"), where he was elected deputy head.
 "Kuk Bure" together with the Russian People's Center "Patriot" held pickets against the lawlessness of ethnic crime, as well as against anti-people corruption in the state authorities (in fact - against the influx of criminal elements of Caucasian nationality into the region).
 The participants held placards "Bashkortostan is NOT the Caucasus", "Uz ereme - uzem khuzha" ("you are the master of your own land"), "Kuk bure for democracy".

-In 2014, there was a split in the ranks of Kuk Bure, during which all three deputy heads of the organization Azat Salmanov - Ramzil Bainazarov, Fail Alchinov and Ruslan Gabbasov - left the organization and formed the Bashkir public organization Bashkort, which has a similar ideology.
+In 2014, there was a split in the ranks of Kuk Bure, during which all three deputy heads of the organization Azat Salmanov - Ramzil Bainazarov, Fail Alchinov and Gabbasov - left the organization and formed the Bashkir public organization Bashkort, which has a similar ideology.

 Gabbasov took the post of first deputy head in the new organization.
 "Kuk-Bure" was officially self-dissolved by Salmanov in 2018.

 The Bashkort organization advocated for the sovereignty of Bashkortostan, supported the Bashkir language and culture, fought against the distribution of counterfeit alcohol and repression of other Bashkir activists, and protected the Toratau and Kushtau Shikhans and other natural monuments.
 In 2020, it was recognized by the Russian authorities as extremist and closed down.